zekunyan/TTGTagCollectionView/README.md

 ![Alignment Type](https://github.com/zekunyan/TTGTagCollectionView/raw/master/Resources/alignment_type.png)

 ## What

-TTGTagCollectionView is useful for showing different size tag views in a vertical or horizontal scrollable view.
-And if you only want to show text tags, you can use TTGTextTagCollectionView instead, which has more simple api.
+`TTGTagCollectionView` is useful for showing different size tag views in a vertical or horizontal scrollable view.
+And if you only want to show text tags, you can use `TTGTextTagCollectionView` instead, which has more simple api.
 At the same time, It is highly customizable that many features of the text tag can be configured, like the tag font size and the background color.

 ## Features

-* Both text tag and custom view tag supported.
+* Both rich style text tag and custom view tag supported.
 * Highly customizable, each text tag can be configured.
 * Vertical and horizontal scrollable.
+* Support `NSAttributedString` rich text tag.
 * Support different kinds of alignment types.
 * Support specifying number of lines.
 * Support Autolayout `intrinsicContentSize` to auto determine height based on content size.